Analysis of the blowout plasma wakefields produced by drive beams with elliptical symmetry

-The electromagnetic fields can be found from the potentials:
+The fields are found from the potentials as follows:

-Note that when one considers forces on the beam, they are all simply, in the relativistic approximation, derived from $\psi$.
-Here we are considering instead the plasma response, and so the scenario of interest is more complex.

-Indeed, when the driver interacts with an underdense plasma, plasma electrons are strongly repelled by the first-order Coulomb force due to the beam charge, with magnetic effects becoming important for a relativistic plasma response, as is found in the blowout regime.
-This repulsion leads to strong, non-laminar plasma motion, which upon evacuation of the plasma electrons from the beam channel ultimately leads to formation of a blowout sheath surrounding a plasma-electron-free cavity.
+Note that the forces on the beam in the ultra-relativistic limit $v_b\rightarrow c$ are all simply derived from $\psi$.
+Here we concentrate on the plasma response instead of the beam When the driver interacts with an underdense plasma, plasma electrons are strongly repelled by the Coulomb force due to the dense beam charge, with magnetic effects becoming important for the relativistic plasma response found in the blowout regime.
+This repulsion leads to non-laminar plasma motion, which leads to evacuation of the plasma electrons from the beam channel and formation of a blowout sheath surrounding a plasma-electron-free cavity.

-To proceed with our inquiry into extending the understanding of these plasma dynamics into asymmetric scenarios, we first consult the results of electromagnetic particle-in-cell (PIC) simulations (see Figure 1, which show the output from the code OSIRIS\cite{Fonseca_2008}).
-When considering a transversely elliptical-shaped driver beam, the blowout cavity and sheath (the cavity boundary) also take on elliptical shapes in cross-section.
-The transverse asymmetry of the wakefield produced by the asymmetric beam can be seen in the longitudinal slices shown in Figure \ref{fig:asymmetry}.
-The asymmetry more disperses sheath electron trajectories behind the blowout in a more complex manner, contrasting the symmetric case where the simultaneous crossing of trajectories results in a large transversely-integrated density spike.
-The transverse slice of the wakefield itself shows the elliptical cavity cross-section created by the evacuated plasma electrons.

-The resulting ellipse semi-major axis $a_p$ and semi-minor axis $b_p$ may be found by numerically evaluating the boundary positions.
-The values of ellipse dimensions were obtained by a least-squares fitting of select boundary points, with boundary points marking the position maximum gradient of density for 100 radially-directed line searches taken at uniformly spaced angles.

-Since the cavity is nearly completely evacuated of the plasma electrons, one can easily obtain the scalar potential due to the remaining ions, $\phi_i(\xi)= -\frac{x^2 b_p(\xi) + y^2 a_p(\xi)}{2(a_p(\xi) + b_p(\xi))}$ \cite{ellipse_shubaly_1975}.
-The electron sheath can be well-approximated as infinitesimally thin in this calculation.
-Indeed, at the boundaries, the plasma electrons exhibit a density well in excess than unity, reducing the nominal plasma skin-depth and partly validating the infinitesimal sheath approximation.
-We may then proceed without using an external fitting parameter, as was done in Ref. \cite{golovanov_2023}.
-Additionally, as we assume that no electromagnetic fields exist outside the blowout due to the shielding provided by the sheath at $d\Omega(\xi)$, we may then set the wake potential to be zero everywhere outside the blowout region.
-Finally, the constant charge density inside the cavity from the ions alone enables us to solve for the wake: $\nabla_\perp^2 \psi(\xi) = -1$, with $\psi \vert_{ d\Omega(\xi)} = 0$.
-We note the absence of a sheath-dependent term, $\psi_s(x,y,\xi)$, which will be further considered empirically.

-We can obtain the solution of the wake potential by switching the analysis to elliptical coordinates: